-The Outer Banks is a sport fisherman’s paradise.
+The Outer Banks in North Carolina is a sport fisherman’s paradise.
 The sheer quantity of angling opportunities makes our waters some of the best in the world.
-Surf and pier fishing, brackish, fly and sound fishing, inshore and offshore charter fishing – all with the season continuing throughout the year.
+Surf and pier fishing, brackish, fly and sound fishing, deep sea fishing, inshore and offshore charter fishing – all with the season continuing throughout the year.

 Fishing the brackish water of the Croatan, Roanoke and Pamlico Sounds can be very rewarding.
 Bass season begins in April and lasts through November peaking in mid-April to early June and in September and October.
 During the summer, perch are prevalent.